makingmusic/mysqlondocker/README.md

 ### description of all files below ###

+### names
+docker image name: merasqlimage # see compose-merasql.yaml docker volume name: dbstore # see scriptzero.sh and compose-merasql.yaml
+docker container name: mcont # see compose-merasql.yaml

 ### scriptzero.sh ###
-use this script to start everything. it will
+Start here. use this script to start everything. it will
 - clean up previous docker stuff if it exists
 - get the repo from git,
-- build the docker image from scratch
+- build the docker image named merasqlimage from scratch
-- bring up the docker image
+- bring up the docker image in a container named mcont

 ### Dockerfile ###
 - copies the mysqld.cnf to fix the bind address so the docker mysql is accessible from outside